TheFischerLab/FLEXR/README.md

 /opt/homebrew/Cellar/coot/1.0.05/bin/coot --script coot_ringer_build.py file.somepdb
 ```

-where ‘somepdb’ is name that matches both the input single conformer model file (.pdb) you want to build on and the prefix of the _ringer_alts.csv file containing the list of conformers that will be built.
+where `somepdb` is name that matches both the input single conformer model file (.pdb) you want to build on and the prefix of the `_ringer_alts.csv` file containing the list of conformers that will be built.

 Another important setting is whether to add alternative conformations starting at the Cα atom or create an entirely new residue.
 The default is to create an entirely new residue, but this can be changed using: